jenskutilek/sudo-font/sources/README.md

   - _Remove Glyphs_
 - Under _Features,_ activate the `rlig` feature.

+### Variable Fonts

+There are two Variable Font Settings in the Glyphs file that control the export.
+To get identical results to the official fonts in this repository (in `../sudo/`), a post-processing script is run by Glyphs, which is not publicly available.
+The script

+- Merges the `STAT` and `cvar` tables from `../ttx-patch/SudoVariable.cvar.ttx` into the font.
+- Sets different vertical metrics for the Sudo UI font family (a bug in Glyphs prevented applying the different metrics, TBD: check if it is fixed now)
+- Sets the `gasp` table in a more granular way than Glyphs can

 ### Static Fonts

 The static TTF fonts in the releases are exported from Glyphs 3.1.2, also with some post-processing to fix some bugs, especially in the TrueType hinting (screen optimization).

+#### Sudo

+- For each instance, activate those _Custom Parameters:_
+  - _Remove Features_
+  - _Remove Glyphs_
+  - _Remove Classes_
+- In each Italic instance, activate the _Rename Glyphs_ _Custom Parameter._

+#### Sudo UI

-You must activate the last 10 instances under _Exports,_ starting with “Sudo UI”, before exporting, or the UI subfamily will not be exported.
+You must activate the last 10 instances under _Exports,_ starting with “Sudo UI”, before exporting, and deactivate the other instances.

+- For each instance, activate those _Custom Parameters:_
+  - _Remove Features_
+- In each Italic instance, activate the _Rename Glyphs_ _Custom Parameter._